 Whether that’s true or not I don’t know, but it is certainly against the law thanks to the Computer Misuse Act of 1990.
 This however forms part of what is a surprisingly small amount of primary legislation relating to matters digital, particularly when one considers the impact that technology has had on almost every aspect of our lives in the last twenty or so years.
 Governing the Digital Economy.
 Cities policy key to digital economy.
 In the fast evolving digital economy, smarter cities policy will drive the nation’s ability to both innovate and compete in global markets, as well as provide the platform for economic growth.

 Whether they are metropolitan or regional, cities are already the essential engines for economic output.
 But the opportunities in the digital economy should put cities at the centre of economic planning.
-Tech giant Nokia has called for a rethink of Australian cities policy, and urged a greater degree of cooperation and collaboration between the levels of government to develop a more sophisticated approach to cities’ digital infrastructure.
-In its just-released A new world of cities and the future of Australia, the company says Australia has a specific opportunity, but needs to better define the role of the city, and then to build more sophisticated policy that leverages emerging technology.
 Solactive launches digital economy index.
 Frankfurt-based index provider Solactive has launched the Solactive Digital Economy Index, which tracks the performance of 50 European stocks whose business models are likely to impacted by the process of digitisation.

 The index also has a smart beta tilt built in, with composition weighted towards high dividend, low volatility stocks.
 The index tracks the performance of high dividend, low volatility stocks within seven themes identified as having high exposure to digitisation.
 Is the digital economy in danger of becoming the taking economy?
 Sharing economy firms like Uber and Airbnb may be leveraging their access to information, gained by facilitating trusted transactions between strangers on a digital platform, to disadvantage their participants and avoid regulation according to a new research paper co-published by a law professor and a technology ethnographer at the University of Washington.

 Segmentation is typically followed by targeting—a practice of selecting one or more segments that a brand is committed to pursue based on their attractiveness and fit with the brand.
 Segmentation and targeting are both fundamental aspects of a brand’s strategy.
 They allow for efficient resource allocation and sharper positioning.
 They also help marketers to serve multiple segments, each with differentiated offerings.
+However, segmentation and targeting also exemplify the vertical relationship between a brand and its customers, analogous to hunter and prey.
+By having countless logo adaptations, MTV and Google remain solid yet flexible as brands To effectively engage with a community of customers, brands must ask for permission.
 Budget Push for a Digital Economy-Krishan Kumar - BW Disrupt.
 Indian Government has embarked on the journey of transforming Indian Economy into a Digital Economy.